Find Affordable College Courses

 UGA also took the #3 spot in our Best Geological & Earth Sciences Schools in Georgia rankings.

-Read full report on Geological & Earth Sciences at University of Georgia
+Full Geological & Earth Sciences at University of Georgia Report

 $9,286 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend Georgia State University.
-The school came in at #4 on this year’s Best Value Geological & Earth Sciences Schools in Georgia list.
+Out of the 4 schools in Georgia that were part of this year’s ranking, Georgia State University landed the # 4 spot on the list.
 Located in the large city of Atlanta, Georgia State is a public school with a fairly large student population.

-The average tuition and fees for an in-state undergraduate at Georgia State are $9,286 a year.
+In-state tuition fees for undergraduate students at Georgia State are $9,286 per year.
 While working on their degree, geology majors at Georgia State accumulate an average of around $27,459 in student debt.

 Best Value Geological & Earth Sciences Colleges in the Southeast Region